Participant 1157778

 National Partner

-I am shaving to raise money for childhood cancer research with: Kim Possible
+I shaved to raise money for childhood cancer research with: Kim Possible

-I am shaving to raise money for childhood cancer research with: Kim Possible
+I shaved to raise money for childhood cancer research with: Kim Possible

 Why I Shave: Honoring My Mom, 11 Years Strong

-For the 11th year in a row, I’m shaving my head to support St. Baldrick’s Foundation—because kids fighting cancer don’t have a choice to lose their hair, but I do.
-And I do it to honor the strongest person I know—my mom.
+For the 11th year in a row, I’m shaving my head with the St. Baldrick’s Foundation because kids fighting cancer don’t get a choice to lose their hair, but I do.
+And every year, I do it for one reason above all: to honor the strongest person I know, my mom.

 My Mom: My Inspiration, My Why